-IAM and CIAM requirements are similar when it comes to scalability, security, and accessibility.
-Both must include these three components to guarantee a great user experience, whether for internal employees or external customers.
-The ways in which CIAM goes beyond the traditional IAM approach are:
+CIAM and IAM requirements are similar when it comes to scalability, security, and accessibility.
+Both must meet these three requirements to guarantee a great user experience, whether for internal employees or external customers.
+However, CIAM goes beyond the traditional IAM approach in the following ways:

-Consumers have to remember a lot of passwords.
+Consumers have to remember a lot of passwords, and good CIAM vendors know that customer identity management is important for the security of the individual and the company.
 Whether it’s their social media, online banking, or online streaming accounts, the number quickly adds up.
-As consumer services are breached around the world, hackers accumulate more and more credentials, which are sold and bought online to launch large-scale password stuffing attacks using extensive bot networks.
+As consumer services are breached around the world, hackers accumulate even more user credentials, which are sold and bought online to launch large-scale password stuffing attacks using extensive bot networks.

 This puts consumers who reuse passwords at particular risk.
 With CIAM, you can give the consumer the option to add a second authentication factor or sign in with their social identity, which provides stronger protection against account takeover.

 According to Gartner, CIAM is an essential component to building solid customer trust.
 In fact, by 2020, companies that implement digitally trustworthy customer solutions will generate 20 percent more online profit than those that do not.
-With a Trusted Customer Experiences™ solution, companies can build a strong foundation for customer identity, while minimizing operating costs, maximizing revenue and optimizing the customer experience.
+With a Trusted Customer Experiences™ solution, companies can build a strong foundation for customer identity, trust, and loyalty, while minimizing operating costs, maximizing revenue and retention, and optimizing the customer experience.

 Give customers the trusted experience they demand while providing the security that customer transactions require.
 One customer identity management solution for your many channels.Read More